wroadd/homeassistant_ecowitt/README.md

 This fork contains the 3 requested modifications after 0.5.0 (typo correction, manifest correction with version and email, constant change from VOLT to ELECTRIC_POTENTIAL_VOLT) and got the version number 0.5.3.
 Thanks for @garbled1, @jonootto, @AdeZwart for the original code and the requested modification!
+You can add this as a custom repository under HACS.
+The configuration is same as the original version.

 # Ecowitt Weather Station integration for home-assistant
 Ecowitt driver for homeassistant